 Architecture Patterns for Multi-CDN: DNS, L7, Client, Hybrid

-Synopsis This chapter describes the main architecture patterns for multi-CDN and how to choose between them.
-It explains DNS-based steering, layer 7 proxy or aggregator designs, client-side selection, and hybrid approaches.
-It focuses on behavior, failure modes, latency impact, and operational complexity.
+Synopsis Multi-CDN architectures commonly use DNS steering, a layer 7 proxy or aggregator, client-side selection, or a hybrid.
+Each pattern changes failure behavior, latency, and operational complexity, so the selection must follow the workload and its recovery requirements.
 DNS-based steering Authoritative DNS answers with records that point to different CDNs based on geography, network, or other criteria.
 This pattern has low per-request overhead because the routing decision happens before HTTP, but it reacts on the scale of DNS caching.
 Time to live and resolver behavior affect how quickly changes take effect.
 Geo and ASN databases must be maintained.
 Health-driven routing requires either short TTLs or resolver-aware mechanisms that may not be consistent across networks.
 DNS steering is simple to deploy and scales well, but it is limited in how fast it can respond to sudden failures and it has coarse visibility into per-request signals. ...